CooperRS/ha-addons/plex/DOCS.md

-# Home Assistant Community Add-on: Plex Media Server
+# Home Assistant Add-on: Plex Media Server (CooperRS)

 The plex add-on brings your favorite media together in one place, making it beautiful and easy to enjoy.
 The Plex Media Server provided by this addon,